Daniella Kertesz: Career

-Kertesz played "Segen" (meaning "first lieutenant" in Hebrew), a junior officer in the Israeli Defense Forces (IDF) assigned to protect Brad Pitt's character's life, in the 2013 film World War Z. She auditioned for the part in Tel Aviv, and then in Malta with director Marc Forster and the producers.
+Kertesz played "Segen" (meaning "first lieutenant" in Hebrew), a junior officer in the Israel Defense Forces (IDF) assigned to protect Brad Pitt's character's life, in the 2013 film World War Z. She auditioned for the part in Tel Aviv, and then in Malta with director Marc Forster and the producers.

 She also played Onie in the psychological thriller AfterDeath, released in 2015, and was slated to appear in World War Z 2, but that project was ultimately cancelled in 2019.

 In 2020, Kertesz joined the cast of Israeli hit show Shtisel, portraying an art dealer for her family trust who has a bipolar diagnosis.

 Personal life

 As of 2018, she is in a relationship with Israeli photographer Yotam Menda Levi.